bergercookie/vim-debugstring/README.md

 ## TODO

-- [ ] Method to delete all the debugging strings in all "touched" buffers
+- [ ] Method to delete all the debugging strings in current buffer / all "touched" buffers - see far.vim
-- [ ] Method to delete all the debugging strings in current buffer
 - [x] Method to print name and contents of a variable
-- [ ] Add option for variable debugging in rest of langs
 - ~[ ]Make the counter buffer-specific~ Nope, we already have the filename & line for file-specific text
 - [ ] Escape double single quotes vimscript variable printing
 - [x] Append to current line if that is empty
 - [x] Support repeat.vim
-- [ ] Use an assertion module
+- [x] Use an assertion module - vader
 - [x] Use vader.vim for TDD
-- [ ] Extend vader support for rest of languages
+- [x] Extend vader support for rest of languages
 - [x] Use travis for CI
 - [x] Bug with changing the filename of the current file
 - [x] Make vim-repeat dependency optional
 - [x] Turn supported languages into a table - what do we support in which language
 - [x] Make vim-repeat dependency optional
-- [] Have .vader test filetypes use the same function as standard vim files